 The reason for this was, as the Mayor said to me on two occasions, the City of Oakland had not done redevelopment and tax increment financing in some time, and was learning.
 The trouble is she told that to a person who has served as expert consultant to the cities of Oakland, San Francisco, and Emeryville, and private consultants, on the matter of tax increment financing, and learned how to do it as an intern with the Oakland Redevelopment Agency in 1987.
 From that, this author created a complex spreadsheet for Oakland projects and the City re-hired me as consultant in 1988.
 On top of that, wrote about TIF for years, and going back to my column in The Montclarion in Oakland between 1993 and 1996.

 But, with all of that, the Mayor of Oakland never turned to me for guidance and was bent on proving a staff that did not have the intellectual chops to do the work, did.
-To this day, why she did this is beyond me.
+To this day, why she did that is beyond me.
 But between Mayor Schaaf who needed the right numbers, and the Oakland A’s who have the option of moving to another city, and ballpark opponents who wanted nothing done so did not care about the “right numbers”, we have never gotten effective work on the matter of tax increment revenue at Howard Terminal, outside of the work I’ve done to help the A’s and elected officials.

 The Mayor Of Oakland Ignored The Task Force Approach